Blog

 In his book "Ogilvy on Advertising," Ogilvy talked about the Dove campaign he launched in 1957 and explained, "I could have positioned Dove as a detergent bar for men with dirty hands, but chose instead to position it as a toilet bar for women with dry skin.
 This is still working 25 years later."

 I have a video on David Ogilvy and what copywriters can learn from his timeless marketing advice.
-Make sure you check it out after you watch this video.
-I'll link to it at the end.
+Make sure you check it out.

 Ogilvy's definition of positioning is "what a product does, and who it is for."
 It's a bit different from what Trout says and what is considered to be an industry "standard."